stellar/slingshot/zkvm/docs/zkvm-mempool.md

 Mempools are synchronized among peers, by sending the missing transactions to each other.
 Duplicates are silently rejected.

-### Peerpool

-A small buffer of transactions maintained per peer, used to park transactions with insufficient feerate, in order to wait for [children](#child) ([CPFP](#cpfp)) that make the parent’s [effective feerate](#effective-feerate) sufficient.

-Transactions in the peerpool are not relayed, and are dropped when the peer disconnects.

 ### Eviction filter